godaddy/compose-color-picker/README.md

 }
 ```

-Or Add the `HarmonyColorPicker` to your Compose hierarchy for a HSV circle color wheel implementation:
+Or add the `HarmonyColorPicker` to your Compose hierarchy for an HSV color wheel implementation:

 ```kotlin
  HarmonyColorPicker(